Kenya Airways Flight 431: Victims

-There were 169 casualties, out of 179 people on board the aircraft.
+There were 169 casualties out of 179 people on board the aircraft.
 Most of the passengers and crew were reported to be Nigerians.
-Two of the crewmembers on board worked for KLM.
+Two of the crew members on board worked for KLM.
 The 168 people who lost their lives whose nationalities are known came from 33 countries; the nationality of one additional deceased victim was not determined.
 Following is a list of the nationalities of the deceased:

 Powerboat operators and fishermen extracted at least seven of the survivors from the water.
-Of those survivors, three were Nigerians, one was a Kenyan, one was a Gambian, one was an Indian, and one was a Rwandan.
-Of the 12 initial survivors, two died in the hospital.
+Of those survivors, three were Nigerian, one was Kenyan, one was Gambian, one was Indian, and one was Rwandan.
+Of the twelve initial survivors, two died in the hospital.
 Of the ten ultimate survivors, nine received serious injuries and one received minor injuries.
 Four survivors received first-degree burns from contact with jet fuel in the water.
-The survivors were consisted of two women; a Malagasy and a Nigerian, and eight men; four Nigerian, a Gambian, a French, an Indian, and a Rwandan.
+The survivors included two women; a Malagasy and a Nigerian, and eight men; four Nigerians, a Gambian, a French, an Indian, and a Rwandan.
 The entire crew of ten died in the accident.

 The University Hospital Medical Center at Treichville in Abidjan examined the deceased.
 The center identified 103 of the bodies and was unable to identify the other 43.
 Of the deceased, the following causes of death were established: 108 died from serious poly-traumatic injuries, 22 died from a combination of drowning and serious poly-traumatic injuries, and 15 died solely from drowning.
 The hospital could not determine the injuries sustained by one of the 146 bodies.
 According to the autopsy reports, a violent deceleration or a twisting or cutting action resulted in the injuries.
 Forty-three of the deceased received first-degree burns due to contact with the jet fuel spilled in the water.
 The pilots died from poly-traumatic injuries; they also received first-degree burns from the jet fuel.